Creating a website used to be a massive project.

 If you’re going this route, we have a 9-step guide on how to create an ecommerce website.
 We also have a guide on how to start a store that drives real sales.
 Both of those guides will get you pointed in the right direction.

 If you want to create a blog with a bunch of content, you need to use WordPress.
 We have a detailed guide on starting blogs here.
+Most websites are really just blogs.
+Some of the biggest, and most well known websites on the Internet are blogs.

 WordPress powers over 30% of the entire internet.
 So it’s the only real option for starting a blog these days.